 Dr. Berkowitz has researched and consulted in the field of medical informatics throughout his professional career, with a focus on creating tools and strategies to improve both the physician and patient experience.
 He has gained national recognition as a well-regarded speaker, as the author of “Physician Adoption Strategies” in the American College of Physician’s book entitled Electronic Medical Records, and in his new book, Innovation with Information Technologies in Healthcare published in 2013.

-Dr. Berkowitz serves on the Governance Board of the Innovation Learning Network, the Editorial Boards of Healthcare Informatics and Clinical Innovation + Technology magazines, and the Advisory Boards of the Association of Medical Directors of Information Systems (AMDIS), the Institute for Health Technology Transformation (IHT2), and Wiley & Sons Health Sciences Division.
+Dr. Berkowitz serves on the Governance Board of the Innovation Learning Network, the Editorial Boards of Healthcare Informatics and Clinical Innovation + Technology magazines, and the Advisory Boards of the Association of Medical Directors of Information Systems (AMDIS) and the Institute for Health Technology Transformation (IHT2).
 Dr. Berkowitz graduated with a Biomedical Engineering degree from the University of Pennsylvania and is a Clinical Associate Professor of Medicine within the Feinberg School of Medicine at Northwestern University.

 Finally, as the CEO and President of Back 9 Healthcare Consulting, Dr. Berkowitz works with a variety of hospital systems, pharmaceutical companies, eHealth vendors and other similar organizations.
 As an independent informatics and innovation consultant, Dr. Berkowitz helps these healthcare entities use information technologies and strategies in new and disruptive ways.
 Special interests include Electronic Health Records (EHRs), Internet applications, Change Management Leadership, Physician Adoption Strategies, Information Process Reengineering, and Innovative Thinking in Healthcare.